-Near the end of each Board meeting, the Board will discuss potential agenda items for the next meeting.
-The Secretariat, in consultation with the Executive Committee, will circulate proposed Board meeting agenda items twelve weeks before the Board meeting to allow Board members to provide feedback or raise particular issues for consideration.
-Following a feedback period, the Executive Committee, in consultation with the Secretariat, will develop the Board meeting agenda, which will be approved by the Board at the beginning of each meeting.
+Near the end of each board meeting, the Board will discuss potential agenda items for the next meeting.
+Additionally, the Executive Committee and Secretariat will solicit input on what should be included in the next board meeting agenda several months in advance of the meeting.
+Based on this input, the Executive Committee will publish a proposed board meeting agenda twelve weeks before the board meeting to allow other board members to provide feedback or raise particular issues for consideration.
+Following a feedback period, the EC, in consultation with the Secretariat, will develop the board meeting agenda, which will be approved by the Board at the beginning of each meeting.

 Agenda items for decision, discussion, and/or information will be clearly identified and prioritized.
-The Secretariat will prepare Board agendas and supporting documentation-including synthesized options, recommendations, draft decisions and supporting rationale-and distribute them at least two weeks before the Board meeting.
+The Secretariat will prepare board agendas and supporting documentation-including synthesized options, recommendations, draft decisions and supporting rationale-and distribute them at least two weeks before the board meeting.